-Interviewer: “I’ve never heard of it, but they seem to be doing it right.
+Interviewer: “I’ve never heard of it, but they seem to do it right.
 What’s the downside where criticism?”

 Jill: “There have been some financial journalists and some people in the business who say, Oh, they’re giving false hope to many Americans.
-In other words, you’re really not going to be able to retire early because you’ve got such a long life ahead of you.
+You’re really not going to retire early because you’ve got such a long life ahead of you.
 Let’s these kids are probably gonna live till they’re 90, 95, even a hundred.

-But I would say this, anything that gets us in the habit of saving and questioning why we are spending the way we are spending a lot of these folks who are adhere to this movement, they’ve got a side hustle, a little part-time job.
+But I would say this, anything that gets us in the habit of saving and questioning why we are spending the way we are spending a lot of these folks who adhere to this movement, they’ve got a side hustle, a little part-time job.
 Not because they want to be great entrepreneurs.
-They want to find a way to get a little bit more money in the door so they can hit these goals.
+They want to get a little bit more money in the door so they can hit these goals.
 I think this is laudable”.

-Interviewer: “It is laudable, but you know, two thirds of young people, millennials who are employed don’t have any savings at all.
-A lot of people don’t have enough savings.
-So is this really only something for people who are taking in huge paycheck?”
+Interviewer: “It is laudable, but you know, two-thirds of young people, millennials who are employed, don’t have any savings at all.
+Many people don’t have enough savings.
+So is this really only something for people who are taking in a huge paycheck?”

-Interviewer: “So Jill, where do you look to, to start to cut, to save money?”
+Interviewer: “So Jill, where do you look to, to cut, to save money?”

 Jill: “It is.
 Funny, you should say that.
 I like to diet and exercise.
 Yeah.
 It’s scary to step on the scale.
 If you need to lose weight, it’s scary to go to the gym for the first time.
 If you haven’t gotten a long time, these are steps in the process, but only by doing that, tracking your money, which is really important.

-Interviewer: “I honestly say I don’t ever regret saving money”.
+Interviewer: “I honestly say I never regret saving money”.

-Interviewer : “I don’t know.
-I feel like spend it while you got it”
+Interviewer: “I don’t know.
+I feel like spending it while you got it”